 4. Think before you drink alcohol or caffeine

-A 2017 review of studies involving almost 20,000 men suggested that caffeine in soda and soft drinks may damage sperm DNA.
+A of studies involving almost 20,000 men suggested that caffeine in soda and soft drinks may damage sperm DNA.
 This can decrease sperm count.

 Consuming more than three cups a day of caffeinated drinks — whether coffee, energy drinks, or soda — raises the risk of miscarriage.
 It didn’t matter whether or not the man or woman was downing cold brews.
 Both parents were a factor.